-Arthur was 21 when he died.
+Arthur Cox was 21 when he died.
 He came from Yarmouth and was a bombardier in the 2/1st Norfolk Battery, East Anglian Brigade R. F. A. stationed in Hertford.

-Arthur Hart was 51 and a miller who was recorded as living with Frances, his wife, in Wellington Street in 1901.
+Arthur Hart was 51 and a miller at Garratt’s Mill who lived with Elizabeth Frances, his wife at 66 Port Vale.
 He was born in Walkern to Benjamin and Hannah Hart.

 Charles H Spicer

 Charles Spicer was 30 when he died.
 He was a labourer who lodged at 38, Thornton Street.

 Charles Waller was 43 years old.
 He was a labourer who lived with Dorcas, his wife, at 34, Hertingfordbury Road.